gcmd/gcmd.github.io/_posts/2021-01-28-Build-on-Ubuntu-2004.md

 GCDR.
 Once this is done it is probably a good idea to disconnect from the Ubuntu 18.04 repo.

+### UPDATE (February 09, 2022)

+Since February 05 2022 with the release of Gnome Commander 1.14.0, the program is not depending on gnome-vfs anymore.
+The installation of Gnome Commander in Ubuntu should therefore be much simpler than described below.

 ## Part 1 - Installation from source

 The first step is to create a development environment with the necessary